openfisca/openfisca-survey-manager/.conda/README.md

 ## Manual actions made to make it work the first time

 - Create an account on https://anaconda.org.
 - Create a token on https://anaconda.org/openfisca/settings/access with _Allow write access to the API site_.
-Warning, it expires on 2024/02/07.
 - Put the token in a CI environment variable named `ANACONDA_TOKEN`.

+⚠️ Warning, the current token expires on 2025/01/14.
+Check existing tokens and their expiration dates on Anaconda.org website and its [_Access_ section](https://anaconda.org/openfisca/settings/access).

 ## Manual actions before initializing the CI